Learning how to add a link to your Outlook signature can provide you with some additional marketing options when you send emails.

-The Signatures and Stationery dialog box allows you to customize your Outlook email signature with a signature image, text formatting, or a variety of other options that let you add the contact information that you need for your email signatures.
+The Signatures and Stationery dialog box allow you to customize your Outlook email signature with a signature image, text formatting, or a variety of other options that let you add the contact information that you need for your email signatures.

 Note that an edited signature in Outlook won’t affect its inclusion in a previous email message.
 Messages that were already sent will have the original link icon, web image, or previous URL that was created.
 The desired hyperlink URL will only be included in emails that you send after making the edit.